Search a title or topic

 Unsubscribe

-Slice of Anecdote is a podcast about the stories we carry and the quiet, complicated moments that shape us.
-Hosted by Harry, a first-generation immigrant who was raised in Canada and now lives in the UK, each episode explores the rich tapestry of lived experience through conversations with remarkable individuals he has met along the way.
+Slice of Anecdote is a podcast about the experiences, stories we carry and the quiet, complicated moments that shape us.
+Hosted by Harry, a first-generation immigrant raised in Canada and now living in the UK, each episode explores the rich tapestry of lived experiences through conversations with remarkable individuals he has met from all walks of life.
 No topic is off-limits.
-From professional pivots, cross-cultural identity, relationships, sexuality, and family dynamics, we dive into personal breakthrough ...
+From professional pivots and cross-cultural identity to relationships, sexuality, and family dynamics, we dive into ...

 continue reading